nihlaeth/voicetrainer/README.md

 * ${sound} - vocal, for use in lyricsmode (ex: Mi, usage: \lyricsmode { ${sound} })
 * ${tempo} - bpm, for midi tempo (ex: 140, usage: \tempo ${temp}=4)

-Then there's the sheeton, sheetoff, midion and midioff variables which are used to differentiate between midi and visual output.
-See existing exercises for examples.

 These parameters are not optional, though you might ignore a few by placing them in a comment.

 ## Examples